InfiniteUniversea/InfiniteUniversea/MatLAB.md

-# Simple usage of MATALB
+# Simple usage of MATLAB

 `clc` 		-- clear all commands in the command window
 `clear all` 		-- clear all variables in workspace